sp80808/EchoChain/LandingPage/project/README.md

     npm run dev
     # or yarn dev
     ```
-    The dashboard will typically be accessible at `http://localhost:3000`.
+    The dashboard will typically be accessible at `http://localhost:5173` (Vite's default port).

 ## 5. Core Functionalities